5 Hashimoto’s Flare Up Causes

 Taking steps to prevent Hashimoto’s Disease flare-ups isn’t a guarantee, but they do help!

 There are many causes of Hashimoto’s flare-ups, which is why it’s important to be aware of possible triggers.
 By avoiding common triggers, you can help keep your symptoms at bay and also maintain a high quality of life.
-When it comes to Hashimoto’s, there are plenty of life changes you can make to ensure you’re taking good care of yourself.
-For example, I’ve had to make huge changes to my workout routine which led me to write about the do’s and don’ts of exercising with Hashimoto’s Disease.
+When it comes to Hashimoto’s, you can make plenty of life changes to ensure you’re taking good care of yourself.
+For example, I’ve had to make huge changes to my workout routine, leading me to write about the do’s and don’ts of exercising with Hashimoto’s Disease.

 Xx Monti